senanu-aggor/BDACaseStudyGA/README.md

 # Big Data and Analytics for Business Case Study: Google Analytics and R

-If you feel comfortable with the content in the videos above, you are ready to review the following case study.
+You must have watched the [introductory videos](https://docs.google.com/document/d/1NCwyFpmBtBSUrRxWQ9xv5lD8VX_MUPode0hODerJl0Y/edit?usp=drive_web) for the course in order to start with this case study.

-The case will show you how to download data from Google Analytics, make some basic transformations and will create a report visualizing the data.
+The case will show you how to download data from Google Analytics, make some basic transformations and will create a report visualizing the data to support on the content creation decisions of the website.

 ## Assigment